junxit/us-congress-bills-116/metadata.md

 - 2020-11-16 — Senate amendment agreed to: Amendment SA 2685 agreed to in Senate by Unanimous Consent.
 - 2020-11-16 — Senate amendment proposed (on the floor): Amendment SA 2685 proposed by Senator Cornyn.(consideration: CR S6714; text: CR S6714)
 - 2020-11-16 — Senate amendment submitted
+- 2020-11-17 — Held at the desk.
+- 2020-11-17 — Message on Senate action sent to the House.
+- 2020-11-17 — Received in the House.
+- 2020-12-16 — Considered under suspension of the rules. (consideration: CR H7217-7219)
+- 2020-12-16 — DEBATE - The House proceeded with forty minutes of debate on S. 2174.
+- 2020-12-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-12-16 — Ms. Scanlon moved to suspend the rules and pass the bill, as amended.
+- 2020-12-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7217-7218)
+- 2020-12-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7217-7218)
+- 2020-12-16 — The title of the measure was amended.
+Agreed to without objection.